Beagle Bag: Sub Search

 In this submarine-hunting game, the player must identify the locations of a random number of submarines hidden within the playing area.
-The player moves his ship north, south, east or west, and the areas over which the ship travels light up green.
+The player moves their ship north, south, east or west, and the areas over which the ship travels light up green.
 If a submarine is within the area through which the ship has moved, it will appear as a black silhouette; moving directly over a submarine marks it as found.
 To help direct the search, the player can use a sonar-like scanner to faintly reveal where submarines are located.

 The player must manage oxygen and fuel supplies, both of which are assigned in random quantities at the beginning of the game and quickly diminish.
 An "equalizer" balances the two, and a "jump" function allows the player to jump to a random location in the playing area.
 The final score is based on the percentage of subs found multiplied by one thousand, plus the amount of fuel and oxygen remaining.